 The Treatment Process

 Appointments typically last only about 10 to 30 minutes.
 Before beginning the treatment itself, Dr. Langford will first conduct a brief general exam of the spine to get a sense of your general health.
-Because the neck and upper cervical region of the spine affect the sinus, mouth, and ears, adjustments here can also relieve breathing related issues.
-Using an all-natural, anti-microbial sinus cleanse of his own making, he will then clear your nasal passages so it is as easy as possible to insert the bulb.
+Because the neck and upper cervical region of the spine affect the sinus, mouth, and ears, adjustments here can also relieve breathing-related issues.
+After the procedure you will be given an all-natural, anti-microbial sinus cleanser of his own making, he will then clear your nasal passages so it is as easy as possible to insert the bulb.

 At this point, Dr. Langford can begin realigning the nasal cavities.
 He will insert the specialized balloon and begin to inflate it.
 Because this procedure physically shifts tissue, it can be somewhat uncomfortable.
 Some patients may feel cracks or pops.
 To minimize this sensation, inflation of the bulb is usually gradual.
 In most cases, Dr. Langford will recommend repeating the procedure at three separate appointments for full realignment.
 If necessary, he may further hone results with cold laser therapy, which can speed the healing process by up to 68 percent.

 Most patients can notice results from treatment immediately.
 While you will likely experience some congestion in at least one nostril, it should disappear within a few days of treatment.

 The bulb technique is a safe, minimally invasive procedure.
 However, there are a few minor side effects associated with treatment, such as:

 - Mild headache